GluuFederation/docs-oxd-prod/3.1.1/sources/index.md

 oxd exposes a simple REST API and native libraries that wrap the API for Php, Java, Python, Node, Ruby C#, and .Net.

+### OpenID Providers (OP)
+oxd has been confirmed to work with the following OP's:

+- Gluu Server
+- Google

+If you have successfully tested oxd against another OP, please email us details at [sales@gluu.org](mailto:sales@gluu.org).

 ### License & Billing
 oxd is commercial software licensed by Gluu.
 The billing model is $0.33 per application per day (or roughly $10 per month per application).